insure logo

 How your car’s trim affects insurance rates in Missouri

-For instance, full coverage car insurance for a 2023 Honda Accord LX in Missouri costs $3,549 per year.
-On the other hand, the Honda Accord EX-L trim costs $3,001 annually to insure – a difference of $548.
+For example, in Missouri, full coverage car insurance for a 2023 Honda Accord LX costs $3,549 a year, while the higher-end Accord EX-L trim costs $3,001 annually – a difference of $548 per year.

 Car insurance estimate in Missouri